davidrhoden/davidrhoden-basic-netlify/notes/read-moviegoer-saw-movies-sep-17-2026.md

 ---
 title: 'Notes for September 17, 2026: I read a book and watched some movies.'
 date: 2026-09-17T00:00:00
 excerpt: I just re-read The Moviegoer by Walker Percy.
 He mentions a dozen movies in the book, of which I’d seen eight.
+Now I've seen nine.
 image: /static/img/notes/dark-waters-really-afraid-sep-17-2026.jpg
 tags:
   - movies